Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/02-Analyze-data-with-sql.md

 After completing this lab, you will be able to:

-- Query the data in files
++ Task 1: Query the data in files.
-- Access external data in a database
++ Task 2: Access external data in a database.
-- Visualize the query results
++ Task 3: Visualize the query results.

 ### Estimated timing: 45 minutes